tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 015.md

 - [[Wyldenten Proudsky]] goes back to the same old couple and makes up some shit to get them to let him know what the date is.
 - We head back downstairs and try to get into the smugglers den the peaceful way
 - Leader of the smugglers - [[Captain Wickett]]
-- He offers us a job to steal from a shop a few miles south in the spokes, and maybe murder the family because they sometimes sleep in the basement - It's [[Wyldenten Proudsky]]'s families shop
+- He offers us a job to steal from a shop a few miles south in [[The Spokes]], and maybe murder the family because they sometimes sleep in the basement - It's [[Wyldenten Proudsky]]'s families shop
 - We lie and say Fifer told us about the den
 - Fifer says Reginald
 - [[Keth Darklighter]] murders Fifer